 Tyler Mintz Principal

 Tyler runs his design studio, Davidwhitepond in the moonlight and is available for select projects.
-He works at the Google-backed startup, Mohawk Group as their Design Director and was previously at the NoHo-based agency MBG working as a Senior Art Director.
+Currently serving as SVP - Head of Design at MSL, he previously worked as VP - Creative Director for Merge.
+Tyler worked at Dedica Group as an Associate Creative Director.
+Before working with Dedica he was at the Google-backed startup, Mohawk Group as their Design Director.
 A faculty member of the School of Visual Arts Design and Advertising program, Tyler teaches second-year graphic design to world-class students.
-Tyler collaborates with other studios like Collins, Big Tomorrow and WorldStudio from time to time, and he was a co-member of the Bikestock team serving as the creative director.
-Tyler recently collaborated with Production Pro as their design lead and helped to establish their brand identity, visual language, user experience, and app user interface design.
+Tyler collaborates with other studios like Collins, Big Tomorrow, and WorldStudio from time to time, and was a co-member of the Bikestock team serving as the creative director.
+Tyler collaborated with Production Pro as their design lead and helped to establish their brand identity, visual language, user experience, and app user interface design.

-We have been fortunate to collaborate with marvelous clients over the years such as Facebook, New York University, Mariah Carey, L’Oreal, Vita Coco, Sotheby’s, New York Public Library, Conde Nast, Raven & Sparrow, TEDx, Robert Wood Johnson Foundation, ProductionPro, Bikestock, Juice Generation, OuiHours, Village Community School, and more.The portrait photography on this website was created by the accomplished John Huba.
+We have been fortunate to collaborate with marvelous clients over the years such as Facebook, American Express, New York University, The Coca-Cola Company, Sotheby’s, New York Public Library, AMC, Cinemark, IHG, Sprite, Conde Nast, L’Oreal, Vita Coco, WestJet, Mariah Carey, TEDx, Simon & Schuster, Robert Wood Johnson Foundation, Calvert, Raven & Sparrow, ProductionPro, Bikestock, Juice Generation, OuiHours, CAMP, Makerbot, Village Community School, Carl's Jr. and more.The portrait photography on this website was created by the accomplished John Huba.
 This site is using the type family Venti CF, by Connary Fagen and Acta Display, by DSType Foundry.
 Our website was engineered by the talented Durlan Vega and is running a custom WordPress theme we designed together with him.If you have any questions or comments don’t be shy, thanks!